 Andrew Ihamaki, b.
 1989

-ANDREW IHAMAKI is an emerging artist and writer from Peterborough, Ontario.
+ANDREW IHAMAKI is a visual artist and writer from Peterborough, Ontario.
 Influenced in large part by his profoundly working class upbringing, Ihamaki’s work explores narrative structures—both implicit and explicit—that inform identity, memory and space.
 Working predominantly in oil paint, ink and graphite, he creates images that pull from the familiar, the kitsch, and the personal.

 Copyright © Andrew Ihamaki.
 No reproduction, digital or otherwise, without express written consent.